On trajectories of complex-valued interior transmission eigenvalues: Numerical observations

 \subsection{The unit disk for $n>1$}

-The first complex-valued roots $\kappa_n$ of the function $F_p$ from \eqref{determinant} (ordered by real parts) are computed for $p\in\{0,1,2\}$ and sufficiently many $n\in (1,16]$ via Beyn's second integral algorithm, see \cite[p.
+The first complex-valued roots $\kappa_n$ of the function $F_p$ from \Cref{determinant} (ordered by real parts) are computed for $p\in\{0,1,2\}$ and sufficiently many $n\in (1,16]$ via Beyn's second integral algorithm, see \cite[p.
 3860]{beyn2012integral}.
-Using interpolation with respect to $n$ to obtain smooth curves, Figure \ref{fig1} shows the resulting output where the color bar refers to the varying index of refraction $n>1$.
+Using interpolation with respect to $n$ to obtain smooth trajectories, \Cref{fig1} shows the resulting output where the color bar refers to the varying index of refraction $n>1$.

-As we observe, the trajectories come in complex-conjugated pairs and arise at certain points satisfying $\mathrm{Im}(\kappa_n)\neq 0$ for $n$ close to one.
-For increasing $n$ they reapproach the first three IDEs of the unit disk which are marked by blue asterisks in Figure \ref{fig1} and are approximately given by $2.4048$, $3.8317$, and $5.1356$, respectively, see \cite{abramowitz1964handbook}.
-For instance, the first complex-conjugated trajectories pair corresponds to $p=0$ and passes through $2.4048$ for the first time at $n\approx 5.2689$ and then for $n\approx 12.9491$.
-These $n$ coincide, in agreement with \eqref{ratio}, with the squared ratio of successive larger roots than $2.4048$ of $J_0$ and $2.4048$ itself, respectively.
-In particular, the ambiguity of \eqref{ratio} is reflected by recurrence of the complex-valued ITE trajectories towards the same IDE.
-Also note that incident and outgoing angles at IDEs are restricted to $\pm \pi/3$ as predicted by Lemma \ref{angle} which is highlighted additionally in the figure by green lines.
-Further, the trajectory pair tends to converge as a whole towards $2.4048$ for growing $n$, cf. Theorem \ref{big2}.
-The other two complex-conjugated trajectory pairs in Figure \ref{fig1} corresponding to $p=1$ and $p=2$ behave likewise and are not discussed in further detail.
+As we observe and expect, the ITE trajectories come in complex-conjugated pairs and arise at certain points satisfying $\mathrm{Im}(\kappa_n)\neq 0$ for $n$ close to one.
+For increasing $n$ they reapproach the first three DELs of the unit disk, cf. \Cref{theorem210}, which are marked by blue asterisks in \Cref{fig1} and are approximately given by $2.4048$, $3.8317$, and $5.1356$.
+For instance, the first complex-conjugated trajectory pair corresponds to $p=0$ and passes through the approximate DEL $2.4048$ for the first time at $n\approx 5.2689$ and then for $n\approx 12.9491$.
+These $n$ coincide, in agreement with \Cref{ratio}, with the squared ratio of successive larger roots of $J_0$ than $2.4048$ and $2.4048$ itself, respectively.
+Recall that incident and outgoing angles at DELs are restricted to $\pm \pi/3$ by \Cref{angle} which is highlighted additionally in the figure by green lines.
+Further, we see that the trajectory pair converges as a whole towards $2.4048$ for growing $n$, cf. \Cref{theorem210}.
+The other two complex-conjugated trajectory pairs in \Cref{fig1} corresponding to $p=1$ and $p=2$ behave likewise and are not discussed in further detail.
+Also note that we cannot find any other ITE trajectories than the DEL-recurrent ones in the complex plane which also follows by the uniqueness statement of \Cref{theorem210}.
+Finally, we point out that although ITEs are formally not defined for $n=1$, \Cref{fig1} shows that complex-valued ITE trajectories converge each to a unique non-real number as $n\to 1$.
+We can even compute $\kappa_1:=\lim_{n\to 1}\kappa_n$ according to the following reasoning: for the latter limit to exist, $\kappa_n'$ must be locally integrable around $n=1$ by the fundamental theorem of calculus.
+Rewriting \eqref{dkappa} as

-Most notably, we could not find any other ITE trajectories than the IDE-recurrent ones in the complex plane.
-Also, within our numerical experiments every IDE has been linked to exactly one complex-conjugated pair of recurrent and apparently convergent trajectories.
-These observations have also been made for larger Bessel indices $p>2$ or larger IDEs.
-Hence, there seems to be a one-to-one correspondence between IDEs and complex-valued ITE trajectories.